-- 18. The Bowcock principle supports the view that if a taxpayer is liable to repay an amount previously received (for example, for breaching a bond or for the early withdrawal of funds), the repayment of the amount does not change the nature of the original derivation of the funds from absolute to conditional. - 19.
-Vautier J distinguished the decision in Arthur Murray (NSW) Pty Ltd v FCT (1965) 114 CLR 314 in Bowcock.
+- 19. The Bowcock principle supports the view that if a taxpayer is liable to repay an amount previously received (for example, for breaching a bond or for the early withdrawal of funds), the repayment of the amount does not change the nature of the original derivation of the funds from absolute to conditional. - 20.
+Vautier J distinguished the decision in Arthur Murray (NSW) Pty Ltd v FCT (1965) 114 CLR 314 (HCA) in Bowcock.
 Arthur Murray concerned whether income had been derived in the first instance, not the situation where income has been derived but may have to be repaid.
-It is the latter situation that was covered in Bowcock, where the court found that the possibility of repayment did not affect the derivation of the income. - 20.
+It is the latter situation that was covered in Bowcock, where the court found that the possibility of repayment did not affect the derivation of the income.
+The Commissioner's view is that the principles considered in Bowcock apply generally, and are not limited to employment situations. - 21.
 In the present arrangement, the depositor has an absolute entitlement to the interest under the term deposit at the time it is received.
 If the depositor later chooses to withdraw funds before the contracted maturity date, the fact an obligation to repay some of the interest received may arise does not affect that entitlement.
-The interest has been derived and the nature of the derivation of the funds is not changed from absolute to conditional as a result of the repayment. - 21.
-As the interest income is absolutely derived by the depositor, it is now necessary to consider the taxation consequences of the repayment of interest on the full or partial withdrawal of the term deposit amount.
+The interest has been derived and the nature of the derivation of the funds is not changed from absolute to conditional as a result of the repayment.
+In addition, in this situation, the contingency arises from a choice of the investor, not as a result of factors outside the investor's control. - 22.
+As the interest income is absolutely derived by the depositor, the taxation consequences of the repayment of interest on the full or partial withdrawal of the term deposit amount must now be considered.